 It is possible to configure a spell checking engine to detect spelling mistakes in the input for this action and use the corrected terms to suggest categories.
-TextParse input is also spellchecked and categories are suggested based on the corrected terms, without changing the spelling in the document being ingested.
+TextParse input is also spellchecked and

 For configuration details refer to IDOL Server Reference.